crypto101/book/message-authentication-codes.rst

 Usually, you will want to use a much more high level cryptosystem, such as OpenPGP, NaCl or TLS.

-OCB mode is an AEAD mode of operation.
-It is one of the earliest developed AEAD modes.
+:term:`OCB mode` is an :term:`AEAD mode` of operation.
+It is one of the earliest developed :term:`AEAD mode`\s.

 .. figure:: Illustrations/OCB/Encryption.svg
    :align: center

-As you can see, most of this scheme looks quite similar to :ref:`ECB mode <ECB mode>`.
+As you can see, most of this scheme looks quite similar to :term:`ECB mode`.
 The name OCB is quite similar to electronic codebook, as well.
 OCB does not share the security issues ECB mode has, however, as there are several important differences, such as the offsets :math:`\Delta_i` introduced in each individual block encryption.

-Being an AEAD mode, OCB mode provides a cryptographically secure authentication tag :math:`t`, which is built from :math:`X`, a very simple (not cryptographically secure by itself) checksum of the plaintext.
+Being an :term:`AEAD mode`, :term:`OCB mode` provides a cryptographically secure authentication tag :math:`t`, which is built from :math:`X`, a very simple (not cryptographically secure by itself) checksum of the plaintext.
 There is also another, separate tag :math:`t_a`, which